microsoft/Microsoft-Performance-Tools-Apple/README.md

     ```dos
     "C:\Program Files\WindowsApps\Microsoft.WindowsPerformanceAnalyzerPreview_10.0.22504.0_x64__8wekyb3d8bbwe\10\Windows Performance Toolkit\wpaexporter.exe" -addsearchdir PLUGIN_FOLDER -i traceFile
     ```
-# Using the plugin (Public)- Step by step

-# How to capture a trace or logs
-- TODO: fill in

-# How to load the logs in the UI

-- InstrumentsProcessor
-  - WPA -> Open -> (Select Instruments xml trace file)

 # How do I use WPA in general?
 If you want to learn how to use the GUI UI in general see [WPA MSDN Docs](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer)